MeltX0R/MeltX0R.github.io/_posts/2020-02-12-goblin-panda-apt.markdown

 &nbsp;

-Following this exploitation, three files are dropped to the user's local temp directory - *QcConsole.exe*, *QcLite.dll*, and *stdole.tlb*.
+Following exploitation, an embedded object "wd32PrvSE.wmf" is dropped to the user's local temp directory, and subsequently executed.
+Wd32PrvSE.wmf then drops three files to the user's local temp directory - *QcConsole.exe*, *QcLite.dll*, and *stdole.tlb*.
 While *QcConsole.exe* appears to be a valid and signed file belonging to *McAfee, Inc.* the other two dropped files (*QcLite.dll* and *stdole.tlb*) have less than benevolent intentions.

-*It should be noted that, at the time of this writing, the document, QcLite.dll, and stdole.tlb have very low or nonexistent detection rates of only 15/58 (document), 3/68 (DLL), and 0/56 (TLB) on VirusTotal, respectively.*
+*It should be noted that, at the time of this writing, the document, wd32PrvSE.wmf, QcLite.dll, and stdole.tlb have very low or nonexistent detection rates of only 15/58 (document), 0/56 (WMF), 3/68 (DLL), and 0/56 (TLB) on VirusTotal, respectively.*

 *QcConsole.exe* is then executed, and loads *QcLite.dll*. *QcLite.dll* will then establish persistence via an autorun registry key named *"Windows HD Audio Manager"*, drop a file titled *"desktop.ini"* to the *C:\ProgramData\\* directory containing obfuscated data, and load the contents of *stdole.tlb* to memory, and decrypt it, resulting in executable data.